EN-IH-WDPT-JUN21/MigNeves-Midterm_Project/README.md

 ## Users

-In this banking application there are three types of Users (Admin, AccountHolder and ThirdParty), however, ThirdParty User's do not require authentication through the usual username and password.
+This banking application includes three types of Users: Administrator, Account Holder and Third Party.

-### Admin
+### Administrator (Admin)

-The Admin User is responsible for the creation and management of Third Party users and Banking accounts.
-When authenticated they have permission to create new accounts, add third party users and access banking account information as well as change its balance.
-The following information about the Admin user is stored in the database:
+The Admin has the permission to:
-- id,
-- name,
-- encrypted password;
+- Create new banking accounts,
+- Change the balance of existing accounts,
+- Access banking accounts information,
+- Add Third Party users.

 ### Account Holder

-An AccountHolder is a banking client and can own or co-own multiple banking accounts.
-Through this application the AccountHolder can access his accounts' informations as well as process transactions from one of his accounts to another account.
+An Account Holder is a banking client and can own or co-own multiple banking accounts.
-The following information about the Account Holder user is stored in the database:
+The Account Holder has the permission to:
-- id,
-- name,
-- date of birth,
-- primary address,
-    - address,
-    - city,
-    - country,
-    - postal code
-- (optionally) mailing address,
-    - address,
-    - city,
-    - country,
-    - postal code;
+- Access his accounts informations (both owned or co-owned),
+- Do transactions from his accounts.

 ### Third Party

-A Third Party can only send or receive money from existing accounts by providing his own unique HashedKey.
-The following information about the Third Party user is stored in the database:
+The Third Party has the permission to:
-- id,
-- name,
-- hashed key;
+- Make transactions with banking accounts when providing his own hashed key.

 ## Banking Accounts

-There are currently 4 diferent types of Banking Accounts, which are Savings, Credit Card, Checking and Student Checking All accounts have some common functionalities.
-They all have a unique identifier that has a prefix, identifying which type of account the id belongs to.
+There are currently 4 diferent types of Banking Accounts, which are Savings, Credit Card, Checking and Student Checking All accounts have some common functionalities and properties:
+-  All accounts have a unique identifier with a prefix, identifying which type of account the id belongs to:
+    -  ```CC_#``` for Credit Card accounts,
+    -  ```SA_#``` for Savings accounts,
+    -  ```CH_#``` for Checking accounts,
+    -  ```SC_#``` for Student Checking accounts.
 They also have a balance, a creation date and a secret key.
+- Accounts can be frozen when a possible fraud is detected,
-All accounts also have a status identifying if the account is active or frozen.
-A frozen account can not do transactions to other accounts.
+- When a account is frozen it can not do any transaction to other accounts,
-All accounts have a default penalty fee of 40€, however Student Checking, and Credit Card accounts will never be penalized with this fee.
+- All accounts have a default penalty fee value of 40€,
-All accounts also have a primary owner and can optionally have a secondary owner.
-The owners are users of the type Account Holder.
+- All accounts have a primary owner (Account Holder user) and may have a secondary owner.

 ### Savings
-The Savings account has the following properties:
-- id (SA_#),
-- balance,
-- creation date,
-- secret key,
-- penalty fee,
-- primary owner,
-- (optional) secondary owner,
-- status,
-- minimum balance,
-- interest rate,
-- last update date;

 Apart from the common account functionalities Savings accounts have a minimum balance, an interest rate and a last update date.
 Every year the interest rate is applied to the balance's account through the following equation:
 ```